Poet and Wife of Declaration Signer Richard Stockton

 Stockton was admitted to the bar in 1754, to the grade of counselor in 1758, and in 1763 he received the degree of Sergeant-at-Law the highest degree of law attainable.
 He opened his law practice in Princeton in 1754, and later another in Newark.
 He was Judge of the Supreme Court and a member of the King's Council for New Jersey before the Revolution.

-In 1762, Annis Boudinot married Richard Stockton, one of the most eloquent lawyers in the colonies.
+Sometime in the late 1750s, Annis Boudinot married Richard Stockton, one of the most eloquent lawyers in the colonies.
 She was a woman of high character and patriotic spirit, which made her a fitting companion for the man who would soon devote his life to the cause of independence.

 The Stocktons made a strikingly attractive couple, and they were very happily married and close confidants.
 They had six children together: Julia (born 1759), Mary and Susan (twins, born 1761), Richard (born 1764), Lucius Horatio (born 1768), and Abigail (born 1773).